-This assumption implies that the electricity intensive industry earns an operating profit under normal market conditions, i.e. as long as the market clears at the marginal thermal production cost.
-In other words, the industry runs into profitability problems only in situations of supply scarcity, i.e. when r < k.
+By this assumption, the electricity intensive industry earns an operating profit under normal market conditions, i.e. as long as the market clears at the marginal thermal production cost.
+The industry runs into profitability problems only in situations of supply scarcity.